Documentation

 Architecture

-How the Logic API works, what it returns, and how your agent uses it.
+How the harness API works, what it returns, and how your agent uses it.
 For the theoretical foundations, see The Method.
 For the endpoint spec, see API Reference.

 Request Lifecycle